ashishgupta4/dpdk-draft-compressdev/doc/guides/prog_guide/compressdev_lib.rst

 Device Creation
 ~~~~~~~~~~~~~~~

-Physical compression devices are discovered during the PCI probe/enumeration of the
+Physical compression devices are discovered during the bus probe of the EAL function
-EAL function which is executed at DPDK initialization, based on their unique PCI device
+which is executed at DPDK initialization, based on their unique device identifier.
-identifier PCI BDF (bus/bridge, device, function).
-Specific physical
+For eg. PCI devices can be identified using PCI BDF (bus/bridge, device, function).
-compression devices, like other physical devices in DPDK can be white-listed or
+Specific physical compression devices, like other physical devices in DPDK can be
-black-listed using the EAL command line options.
+white-listed or black-listed using the EAL command line options.

 Virtual devices can be created by two mechanisms, either using the EAL command
 line options or from within the application using an EAL API directly.